Applying to graduate school: strategies and tips

 - Enhancing Diversity in Graduate Education- Science, Technology, Engineering, and Mathematics (EDGE-STEM)

-- GRAD Day: Graduate Recruitment and Diversity Day is a chance for admitted students and promising applicants from diverse backgrounds who have already applied to Stanford to visit campus and learn more about our university.
+Graduate Recruitment and Diversity Day is a chance for admitted students and promising applicants from diverse backgrounds who have already applied to Stanford to visit campus and learn more about our university.

 - Graduate Fellowships for STEM Diversity (GFSD)